ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 #### Build a New Environment

-To create a new environment using all the enumerated pacakges:
+To create a new environment using all the enumerated packages:

 ```sh
 module load miniconda